ngocthachnguyen98/SDO-Assignment-2/README.md

 But to log into the instance, a key pair is needed.

 In the `infra/keys` directory, the RSA key named `ec2-key` will be generated through `infra/key_gen.sh`, which is triggered when running `make up` command.
+The key will also be added to the `~/.ssh` directory.

 The shell script `infra/key_gen.sh` will also create `terraform.tfvars` file to populate `var.public_key` in `infra/ec2.tf`.